Supporting Victims of Sexual Assault

 For University Professionals, Peer Helpers, or Resident Assistants

 As a university professional at George Mason University, you influence your students academically and personally.
 The support you provide your students can make all the difference for your students’ academic success.
 Your willingness to respond to students in distress is influenced by your personal style and your beliefs about the limits of your responsibility for helping students deal with such personal and emotionally charged issues.
 You simply may not be comfortable discussing sexual assault, dating/partner violence and/or stalking with students.
-If you are not, please refer her/him immediately to WAVES.
+If you are not, please refer her/him immediately to Student Support and Advocacy Center.

 If you choose to be the student’s initial source of information and support, this brief guide provides assistance about how to help someone who tells you s/he is or has experienced a sexual assault, dating/partner violence or stalking.
 It focuses on what you might do and say and some of the options available for both you and the survivor.